 - Simmer the bones for as long as possible (minimum 1 hour).
 The longer you simmer the chicken, the more flavor you will extract.
 Remember to watch the liquid levels so that not a lot of evaporation occurs

-- After simmering, remove the pot from the fire and let cool slightly.
+- After simmering, remove the pot from the heat and let cool slightly.
 Pour the contents through a sieve that is sitting in a bowl to catch the broth.

-- Place the broth back on the fire and add the chicken meat.
+- Place the broth back on the heat and add the chicken meat.
 Bring to a strong simmer.

 - Add the thyme and the pasta.
 Cook for 6 - 7 minutes or according to the package directions.